top of page

 How food moves through your gut is not just mechanical.
 It is also neurological.

-Examples of the neurological effects on gut health are things like chronic stress, being stuck in the fight-or-flight trauma response, poor sleep, and circadian disruption.
-These things interfere with the signals that keep digestion moving properly.
+Examples of the neurological effects on gut health include chronic stress, being stuck in the fight-or-flight trauma response, poor sleep, and circadian disruption.
+These factors interfere with the signals that keep digestion moving properly.
 When food doesn't move through your gut fast enough, bacteria linger, and bacterial overgrowth becomes much more likely.

 Targeted Antimicrobial Support (When Appropriate)